 Legal Aid Catoosa County GA

-The Indigent Project offers Legal Aid to no and low-income residents in the Catoosa County GA who have suffered loss, injury, or damage in the following areas:
+The Indigent Project provides Legal Aid to low and no-income residents in the Catoosa County GA who have experienced injury, loss, or damages in the following areas:

 Car Accidents, Big Truck Accidents, and Motorcycle Accidents: